 Although some of the first Jewish day schools in Europe had a strong vocational orientation, and facilitated the integration of Jewish immigrants into their host societies, the dominant educational model in Jewish schools was content focused and text based, reflecting long-standing traditions in Jewish education.
 Schools did a poor job of serving students with special learning needs or special gifts.
 In recent decades, this has changed, everywhere.
 Today, day schools are often able to compete with the best state or independent schools, in fact, they have to, otherwise they'll lose their customers.
-Many boast maker spaces (collaborative work spaces for making, learning that combines online educational materials and opportunities with classroom-based methods); and they include growing spaces and gardens where students can develop hands-on skills that deepen their understanding of the natural environment.
+Many boast maker spaces (collaborative work spaces for making, learning, exploring, and sharing); they have resources and know-how to enable blended learning (learning that combines online educational materials and opportunities with classroom-based methods); and they include growing spaces and gardens where students can develop hands-on skills that deepen their understanding of the natural environment.
 These are the kinds of resources, it is commonly agreed, that are needed to provide young people with twenty-first-century skills such as analytical reasoning, complex problem solving, and teamwork, skills that enable people to be flexible and adaptable in different roles or in different career fields.